What is Cybis Porcelain?

 You may have seen examples of Cybis porcelain art sculptures for sale in antiques stores or online shops and auction venues and wondered ‘What is this stuff, anyway, and what makes it worth more than, say, Hummel figurines?’
 This will serve as a general introduction.

-But first, some backstory.
-Boleslaw Cybis (pronounced SEE–bis) was born in Lithuania in 1895.
-During the 1920s and 1930s the quality of his work was recognized throughout Europe and culminated in a request from the US government to create a series of murals for the “Hall of Honor” in the 1939 World’s Fair in New York.
-After obtaining US citizenship he and his wife Marja established a studio in the NY City suburb of Astoria, with a focus on ceramic sculptures in the tradition of the artisans of Eastern Europe; in 1942 he decided to relocate to Trenton, NJ.
-Cybis named the new venture the Cordey China Company and produced china giftware – painted and highly glazed china figurines, giftware, and lamp bases, all lavishly embellished with applied decorations such as ‘dipped lace’ ruffles, flowers, leaves and vines.
-By the late 1940s Cybis decided to shift entirely to art porcelain; in 1950 he opened a second location in Trenton and named it the Cybis Porcelain Art Studio.
-Shortly thereafter he sold the Cordey China Company which continued under new ownership as a lamp manufacturer.
+But first, a very brief introduction to the founder of the studio.* Boleslaw Cybis (pronounced SEEbis) was born in Lithuania in 1895.
+During the 1920s and 1930s the quality of his work was recognized throughout Europe and culminated in the opportunity to collaborate on a series of murals for the Hall of Honor in the Polish Pavilion at the 1939 World’s Fair in New York.
+Returning to the United States after the Germans invaded Poland later that year, he and his wife Marja established a studio in the NY City suburb of Astoria, eventually focusing on ceramic sculptures in the tradition of the artisans of Eastern Europe.
+In 1942 they decided to relocate to Trenton, New Jersey.
+Cybis, along with two financial partners, launched the Cordey China Company in Philadelphia and Trenton to produce china giftware – painted and highly glazed china figurines, giftware, and lamp bases, all lavishly embellished with applied decorations such as hand-formed flowers, leaves, dipped-lace ruffles, and 24k gold paint accents.
+Under the ‘Cybis’ branding at the first Trenton studio location, a combination of artistic and mainstream commercial porcelain items were produced, especially in the religious genre which the Cordey line eschewed.
+During the first half of the 1950s the Cordey China Company separated from Cybis and continued under new ownership as a lamp manufacturer.

-The original Lady Macbeth sculpture – a 15” tall, closed limited edition from the Portraits in Porcelain collection – illustrates the level of fine detail work typical of Cybis.
+Lady Macbeth detailCybis was especially known for the quality of their human figures, especially the limited-edition sculptures.
+The original Lady Macbeth – a 13” high edition of 750 within the ‘Portraits in Porcelain’ collection – illustrates the level of fine detail work typical of Cybis.
 Note the realistic sculpting of her hair and its ornaments, as well as the detailed ‘brocade fabric’ of her gown.
 Each color on this sculpture, no matter how faint, was hand painted and then fired.
-Last to be applied was the 24k gold, often with the smallest brush imaginable… yet no errors of application exist.
+Last to be applied was the 24k gold, often with the smallest brush imaginable… yet no errors of application can be seen.
 At the time of her introduction in 1975, Lady Macbeth retailed for $850 and was $1125 when the edition was completed in 1982.

-Similar attention to detail is seen in this artist’s proof of Queen Guinevere, a later portrait which was introduced in 1983.
+Queen Guinevere detailSimilar attention to detail is seen in this special colorway of Queen Guinevere, an edition of 500 that was introduced in 1983.
 The intricate gold decoration that appears on the inside of her sleeves only hints at the similar level of detail in the rest of her gown and the surface of the throne upon which she sits.
-(More views of this piece are in the Portraits from Literature post.)
+(More views of this piece are in the Portraits from Literature post; the creator of this sculpture was Lynn Klockner Brown.).

-Cybis also produced very fine animal sculptures with a level of realism that gave each one its own unique personality.
-These adorable young foxes Chatsworth and Sloane – a now-closed limited edition introduced in 1986 for $495 – are almost irresistible with their bright eyes and alert expressions.
+FOXES CHATSWORTH AND SLOANE by CybisCybis also produced very fine animal sculptures with a level of realism that gave each one its own unique personality.
+These adorable young foxes Chatsworth and Sloane – a limited edition introduced in 1986 for $495 – are almost irresistible with their bright eyes and alert expressions.
+Lynn Klockner Brown created this sculpture also.
+Examples of other animal studies can be seen in the Into the Woods with Cybis and Cybis Horses posts.

 Name Index of Cybis Sculptures